cujojs/wire/docs/concepts.md

 { $ref: 'dom!my-node-id' }
 ```

-### Simple Example
+### Simple example

 Using references in a [wire spec](#wire-specs) is similar to using variables.
-For example, if you have a component named `controller` needs a reference to another component named `view`:
+For example, if you have a component named `controller` that needs a reference to another component named `view`:

 ```javascript
 // Create a controller instance